 You can use a pencil eraser, sunscreen, Goo-Gone, dry erase marker or rubbing alcohol to remove permanent marker from plastic.
 Any of those should work on most types of plastic, from plastic bins, to toys, furniture etc.

 For metal items like stainless steel appliances, use rubbing alcohol, dry erase marker or regular toothpaste.
 Marker should wipe right off after applying any of those!

+Last but not least, how to remove permanent marker from a butcher block.
 Pour salt on the stain and use half a lemon to scrub the stain.
 Let it sit overnight and wash off in the morning.